adamjorr/somatic-variation/README.md

 A script implementing the [GATK best practices](https://software.broadinstitute.org/gatk/best-practices/) to call variants from the input BAM file.
 A BED file can be specified to exclude the regions described in it from variant calling, if desired.

+###What it does
+Calls variants from a BAM file using the GATK best practices.

+###Expected output
+A vcf file specified by -o.

 ##filt_with_replicates.pl
 Usage: filt_with_replicates.pl [-s | --strict] [-m | --majority] [-g | --grouped int] [-h | -? | --help] <vcfile.vcf >filtered.vcf